 We may occasionally use your name and email address to send you notifications regarding services offered by DS that we think you may find valuable.
 We may also send you service-related announcements from time to time through the general operation of the Website.
-Generally, you may opt out of such emails at the time of registration or through your account settings, if available, though we reserve the right to send you notices about your account, such as service announcements and administrative messages, even if you opt out of all voluntary email notifications.
+Generally, you may opt out of such emails by clicking on an “unsubscribe” link in one of our emails, if available, though we reserve the right to send you notices about any internal account we may maintain for you, such as service announcements and administrative messages, even if you opt out of all voluntary email notifications.

 DS will disclose Personally-Identifying Information under the following circumstances:

-Marketing Communications.
+- Marketing Communications.
 Unless Users opt-out from receiving DS marketing materials upon registration, DS may email Users about services that DS believes may be of interest to them.
-If you wish to opt-out of receiving marketing materials from DS, you may do so by following the unsubscribe link in the email communications, by going to your account settings (if applicable) or contacting us using the contact information below.
+If you wish to opt-out of receiving marketing materials from DS, you may do so by following the unsubscribe link in the email communications, by going contacting us using the contact information below.

 CHILDREN’S ONLINE PRIVACY.